priyeshkumarankur/atsoa2024_project/getting_started.md

 ## Steps to run a simulation:
 1) Go to the directory of any test problem.
-We need 3 files for the simulation definition.h ,pluto.ini , and init.c  (cp definitions_01.h definitions.h    cp pluto_01.ini pluto.ini)
+We need 3 files for the simulation - definition.h ,pluto.ini , and init.c

+       > cp definitions_01.h definitions.h
+       > cp pluto_01.ini pluto.ini

-2) First, run the Python script python3 $PLUTO_DIR/setup.py , which will create the makefile (choose linux.gcc for serial run and linux.mpicc for parallel runs).
+3) First, run the Python script, which will create the makefile (choose linux.gcc for serial run and linux.mpicc for parallel runs).

+       > python3 $PLUTO_DIR/setup.py

-3) Make sure to change output format to vtk files.
+5) Make sure to change output format to **vtk files**.
-4) Now run makefile make , it will compile all the .c files into .o files, and a binary file pluto will be generated.
+6) Now run makefile, it will compile all the .c files into .o files, and a binary file ***pluto*** will be generated.

+        > make

-5) Then, finally, run pluto file. ./pluto for serial and mpirun -np 4 ./pluto  for parallel.
+8) Then, finally, run ***pluto*** file.

+        > ./pluto                   # for serial
+        >  mpirun -np 4 ./pluto     # for parallel

 ## Steps to visualise the simulation data:
 1) open paraview in the same directory where simulation data is kept.
 2) open all vtk files group, and apply.